Mini-budget: What it means for you and your finances

 Potential for benefits being cut

-Anyone on the major benefits - such as Universal Credit - should expect a rise in what they receive, owing to the link to inflation.
+Anyone on the major benefits - such as universal credit - should expect a rise in what they receive, owing to the link to inflation.
 However, that will not come until April.
 Many charities have called for that rise to come earlier.

 Mr Kwarteng instead concentrated on a plan to cut benefits for those who do not adequately search for work.

-He said that would mean 120,000 more people on Universal Credit "take active steps to seek more and better-paid work, or face having their benefits reduced".
+He said that would mean 120,000 more people on universal credit "take active steps to seek more and better-paid work, or face having their benefits reduced".

 There would be extra support for unemployed people aged over 50 to help get them into work.